Driving License in Singapore

 Singapore's expressway network includes major routes like the Pan Island Expressway (PIE) and East Coast Parkway (ECP), known for their efficiency and maintenance.
 The Land Transport Authority (LTA) ensures that roads are well-maintained, contributing to Singapore's reputation for high-quality infrastructure.

-Singapore's roads are designed with a complete drainage system to prevent flooding during heavy rains.
+Singapore's roads are designed with a comprehensive drainage system to prevent flooding during heavy rains.
 In areas like the Central Business District, roads are frequently upgraded to accommodate high traffic volumes and ensure smooth flow.
 As of 2026, the government has invested in smart traffic management systems to optimize traffic flow and reduce congestion.

 Parking Costs and Toll Systems City By City in Singapore